-Inside-out woad dyed socks are turned inside-out before dyeing.
-As the dye only turns blue as it oxidises, this gives a delicate patchy effect a little like a cloudy sky.
+Knotted woad dyed socks are tied in knots before dyeing.
+As the dye only turns blue as it oxidises, this gives a patchy effect like a cloudy sky.

 Please note that the colour in natural dyed socks may transfer for the first few wears- we recommend washing cool, with similar colours, and not wearing with light coloured shoes until the socks have been washed.